DURATIONAL PERFORMANCE (2019)

 coproduction Niels Production, in collaboration with Centrale for Contemporary Art, Brussels

-with the support by Fédération Wallonie-Bruxelles, Service Général de la Création Artistique — Service de la danse and Grand Studio
+with the support by Fédération Wallonie-Bruxelles, Service Général de la Création Artistique — Service de la danse and accompanied by Grand Studiolength 60 minutes

 durational performance by and with Olga de Soto